Controllers

 Bulk responses include a per-record errors key so clients can detect partial failures.
 Note that all bulk operations run inside a single database transaction.

-excluded_actions is an array of action names to exclude from routing.
-Use this to trim down a CRUD controller (for example, to make it read-only) without giving up the framework’s behavior for the remaining actions.
+The remove_action(s) helpers exclude actions from routing — including builtins.
+Use them to trim down a CRUD controller (for example, to make it read-only) without giving up the framework’s behavior for the remaining actions.
+Bare remove_action(s) (no type:) removes the key from both the collection and member scopes on any controller, so you don’t have to remember which scope an action is in:

 class Api::ReadOnlyMoviesController < ApiController